haraldskalnins/dip225-projekta-darbs-hkalnins/README.md

 To run a script, simply execute it with Python.
 For example:

 This will prompt you to enter a product and a minimum price.
 The script will then search for the product on the salidzini.lv website and output the results to an Excel file.
+Note: If you want to change the web browser you are running the script you will need to change in the script the browser you are using in the lines

 ## Output